Alexander Korda: Films in Berlin

 Korda left Vienna and travelled to Germany.
 He had frequent problems with money, and often had to receive support from friends and business associates, but in Berlin he raised funding for the melodrama The Unknown Tomorrow (1923).
 With backing from Germany's biggest film company, UFA, Korda returned to Vienna to make Everybody's Woman (1924).
 While he was there he began work on his next film, the historical Tragedy in the House of Habsburg (1924), which portrayed the Mayerling Incident.
 It earned back around half of its production costs.
 He followed this with Dancing Mad (1925), another melodrama.

-Korda cast his wife Maria Corda [sic] as the female lead in all his German-language films.
+Korda cast his wife Maria Corda as the female lead in all his German-language films.
 To a large degree the success of his productions depended on her star power.
 Korda cast her again in A Modern Dubarry (1927), an update of the life of Madame Du Barry based on an original screenplay by Lajos Bíró.
 The film may have been intended to showcase Maria Corda's star potential to producers in Hollywood.

 Korda made his final German film, Madame Wants No Children (1926), for the Berlin-based subsidiary of the American studio Fox.
 Although made later, it was released before A Modern Dubarry.